-A venture capitalist is an investor that provides capital to start-ups which have high growth-potential.
-In other words, for a potentially high return, the investor endows the company of equity for a stake within it.
+A venture capitalist is an investor that provides capital to start-ups that have high growth potential.
+In other words, for a potentially high return, the investor endows the company with equity for a stake within it.

-In general, though most investors look for interesting opportunities that would represent a good long-term investment.
+In general, most investors look for interesting opportunities that would represent a good long-term investment.

 This means you’ll need to understand three key concepts: TAM, SAM, and SOM:

 In short, you might want to start by understanding the size of the Total Addressable Market.